-Environmental management is an integral part of Honolulu International Airport operations.
+Environmental management is an integral part of Daniel K. Inouye International Airport operations.
 Equipment and procedures are established to maintain effective control in areas such as Noise Monitoring, Soil Remediation, Storm Water Controls, Spill Prevention, and Control and Counter Measures procedures.

 The airport complies fully with Federal Aviation Administration (FAA) and Environmental Protection Agency (EPA) requirements regarding runway safety areas, fire safety, perimeter security, storm drainage and other matters.
 HNL has an oil spill prevention plan that meets EPA requirements.